^

 • Mechanism of action: Chlorphenamine is an antihistamine that blocks histamine H1 receptors.
 This prevents the action of histamine, which is a mediator of allergic reactions.

-• Effects: Reduction of allergy symptoms such as runny nose, sneezing, itchy nose and eyes, watery eyes.
-Chlorphenamine also has a mild sedative effect, which may help improve sleep during colds.
+• Effects: Reduces allergy symptoms such as runny nose, sneezing, itchy nose and eyes, and watery eyes.
+Chlorphenamine also has a mild sedative effect, which can help improve sleep during colds.

 Ascorbic acid (vitamin C)

 • Mechanism of action: Ascorbic acid is involved in numerous metabolic processes.
-It is an important antioxidant that protects cells from free radical damage.
-It also plays a key role in collagen synthesis, increasing the strength and integrity of vascular walls and tissues.
+It is an important antioxidant that protects cells from damage by free radicals.
+It also plays a key role in the synthesis of collagen, increasing the strength and integrity of vascular walls and tissues.

-• Effects: Strengthening the immune system, increasing the body's resistance to infections, accelerating the processes of healing and tissue restoration.
+• Effects: Strengthening the immune system, increasing the body's resistance to infections, accelerating the healing and tissue restoration processes.

 The combination of these three components allows Antigrippin to effectively combat a wide range of cold and flu symptoms.
-Paracetamol reduces pain and fever, chlorphenamine reduces allergic symptoms and improves overall well-being, and ascorbic acid supports the immune system and speeds up recovery.
+Paracetamol reduces pain and fever, chlorphenamine reduces allergic reactions and improves overall well-being, and ascorbic acid supports immunity and speeds up recovery.

-This multi-component approach can alleviate the patient’s condition and promote faster recovery from colds and flu.
+This multi-component approach helps alleviate the patient's condition and promote faster recovery from colds and flu.

 Pharmacokinetics